Bayesian inference of the incompressibility, skewness and kurtosis of nuclear matter from empirical pressures in relativistic heavy-ion collisions: Approach

-By using the randomly generated parameters $K_0$ and $J_0$ as well as the expression (\ref{pressure0}) for SNM pressure, one can construct the model ${\cal M}(K_0,J_0)$, i.e. the theoretical value $P_{\mathrm{th},j}$ for the cold SNM pressure.
+By using the randomly generated parameters $K_0$, $J_0$ and $Z_0$ as well as the expression (\ref{pressure0}) for SNM pressure, one can construct the model ${\cal M}(K_0,J_0,Z_0)$, i.e. the theoretical value $P_{\mathrm{th},j}$ for the cold SNM pressure.
 Subsequently, one can calculate the likelihood of this set of parameters according to Eq. (\ref{Likelihood}).
 The posterior PDF of each parameter is then determined by the marginal estimation, e.g., the PDF for the parameter $K_0$ is given by

-It is well known that some initial samples in the so-call burn-in period may have to be discarded because the MCMC process does not normally sample from the equilibrium (target) distribution in the beginning, see, e.g., Ref. \cite{Trotta17} for more detailed discussions.
-The length of the burn-in period can be determined by checking the trace plot, i.e., the evolution of either the log posterior or the mean values of the parameters as a function of the step number in the MCMC chain.
-When the chain has reached stationarity, it starts sampling from its equilibrium (target) distribution, then both the mean and variance of the trace plot should keep relatively constant \cite{Por}.
-Shown in Fig. \ref{burn-in} are the log posterior $-ln(P)$ (upper window), the mean values of $K_0$ (middle window) and $J_0$ (bottom window) varying with the MCMC steps.
-It is seen that, after about 10,000 burn-in steps, the log posterior flattens and can traverse the posterior space rapidly, namely, jumping from a remote region of the posterior to another quickly, while the corresponding means of the two parameters become approximately constants.
-In this work, we discard the 50,000 burn-in steps and use 20 million steps afterwards in calculating the PDFs of $K_0$ and $J_0$.\\
+It is well known that some initial samples in the so-called burn-in period may have to be discarded because the MCMC process does not normally sample from the equilibrium (target) distribution in the beginning, see, e.g., Ref. \cite{Trotta17} for more detailed discussions.
+The length of the burn-in period can be determined by checking the trace plot, i.e., the evolution of the mean values of the parameters as a function of the step number in the MCMC chain.
+When the chain has reached stationarity, it starts sampling from its equilibrium (target) distribution.
+Then, both the mean and variance of the trace plot should stay relatively constant \cite{Por}.
+Shown in Fig. \ref{burn-in} are the mean values of $K_0$ (upper window), $J_0$ (middle window) and $Z_0$ (bottom window) varying with the MCMC steps in the case of setting the likelihood function to 1.
+It is seen that, after about 20,000 burn-in steps, the means of the three parameters become approximately the means of the prior PDF given in Table \ref{tab:priornew}.
+In the full calculations with the realistic likelihood function, we discard the 50,000 burn-in steps and use 20 million steps afterwards in calculating the posterior PDFs of $K_0$, $J_0$ and $Z_0$.